- Your credit score is a big three-digit number above your head that tells a potential lender how much of a risk you are.

-South Africa’s leading home loan comparison service, ooba home loans, can apply to multiple banks on your behalf, and have been successful in securing home loan financing for two in every three applications that are initially turned down by their bank.
+South Africa’s leading home loan comparison service, ooba Home Loans, can apply to multiple banks on your behalf and has been successful in securing home loan financing for two in every three applications that are initially turned down by their bank.

 Can't find what you are looking for?

 Average rating of 4.86 from over 4 550 reviews